 To maintain the focus of the channel, discussion is led by members of IT Services.
 We may ask for specific input from DCOs - for example, updates on how their area is affected.

 Discussion within IT Emergency Comms should be treated as confidential unless stated otherwise, and should not be shared.

 Be aware that the discussion is often of a diagnostic nature, rather than confirmed facts.

 Once the situation has been resolved and communications completed, discussion should move elsewhere.

-This room can be used to share knowledge and to seek advice from other DCOs.
+This channel can be used to share knowledge and to seek advice from other DCOs.

-Members of IT Services may use the room, but it shouldn't be used as a way to raise an issue with IT Services.
+Members of IT Services may use the channel, but it shouldn't be used as a way to raise an issue with IT Services.

-Please be aware that the records of the chat rooms may be subject to a Freedom of Information request - be particularly careful about discussing details relating to individuals.
+Please be aware that the records of any channel may be subject to a Freedom of Information request - be particularly careful about discussing details relating to individuals.